ferrous-systems/rust-exercises/exercise-book/src/nrf52-code-organisation.md

 ### board/dongle-fw

-Contains precompiled firmware for the nRF52 USB Dongle.
+Contains pre-compiled firmware for the nRF52 USB Dongle.
 Use in the *nRF52 Radio Exercise*.

 ### consts